-H1B Visa process begins today: The do’s and don’ts you must know under Donald Trump’s tougher visa approval regime
+H-1B Visa process starts today: From tough USCIS norms to filing procedure; top highlights

 • The practice of filing duplicate petitions by the companies had become normal in past years.
 This was done so that applicants could have a greater chance of getting through the lottery.
 However, USCIS has warned against duplicate applications filing as it would be subject to rejection.

-• USCIS has also said that it will reject H1B petitions requesting an earlier employment start date or a start date of “As Soon As Possible” or “ASAP.”
+• USCIS has also said that it will reject H-1B petitions requesting an earlier employment start date or a start date of “As Soon As Possible” or “ASAP.”

 H1-B visa for Indian companies